MouseGerry/shutdowns-bot/README.md

 # No longer works
 Chernivtsi oblenergo connected cloudfare for protection.
 Can no longer obtain the information.
+# Or maybe it works
+They removed cloudfare xdd

 # Shutdowns-bot
 A simple telegram bot that checks the shutdown hours of power in Chernivtsi Oblat.